sdlpal/sdlpal/README.txt

 directory created by the above step.
 If no configuration file exists, SDLPAL uses default values that supports the original resources of DOS version.

-Please refer the 'sdlpal.cfg.example' in src directory for its format.
+Please refer to the 'sdlpal.cfg.example' for configuration file format.

 -END OF FILE-